Havner/np-wrapper/README.md

 # What is this?

-This is a very simple DLL library that acts like a wrapper for NPClient.dll and NPClient64.dll, which are client libraries for TrackIR software.
+This is a very simple DLL library that acts like a wrapper for NPClient64.dll (64bit version), which is a client library for TrackIR software.

 # Purpose